zanderVenter/eu-landwater-habitat-loss/README.md

 - **GISCO country boundaries** and **Natural Earth** - country polygons for the country-level accounting (Table 1, S2, Figure 2) and basemaps.

-See `manuscript/supplement.docx` (gitignored, local only) Table S1 for the full CLC-to-MAES ecosystem typology crosswalk.

 ## Pipeline overview

 ```